Gaussian Process Boosting: Simulated Experiments

 \subsection{Results}

-The results for the `friedman3' mean function are reported in Tables \ref{results_friedman3_one_way} and \ref{results_friedman3_spatial} and Figures \ref{plot_results_friedman3_one_way} and \ref{plot_results_friedman3_spatial} for the grouped random effects and the spatial Gaussian process models, respectively.
-The results for the other two fixed effects functions are reported in Appendix \ref{sim_res_oth}.
-In the tables, we report average values of the predictive accuracy metrics as well as standard deviations over the simulation runs.
-Further, we calculate p-values of paired t-tests comparing the GPBoost algorithm to the other approaches.
-Specifically, for every evaluation criterion, we test the null hypothesis of equality between the accuracy measure of GPBoost algorithm and every alternative approach using the paired samples from the different simulation runs.
-For the covariance parameters, we report RMSEs over the simulation runs.
-In addition, Figures \ref{plot_results_friedman3_one_way} and \ref{plot_results_friedman3_spatial} summarize the results in a graphical way using violin plots.
+The results for the `hajjem' predictor function are reported in Table \ref{results_hajjem_one_way} for the grouped data and in Table \ref{results_hajjem_spatial} for the spatial data.
+The results for the other two predictor functions are reported in Appendix \ref{sim_res_oth}.
+In the tables, we report average values of the prediction accuracy measures over the simulation runs as well as corresponding standard errors.
+Further, we calculate p-values of paired two-sided t-tests comparing the GPBoost algorithm to the other approaches.
+Note that sometimes differences in accuracy measures are relatively small compared to standard errors, but p-values are highly significant nonetheless.
+The reason for this is that standard errors do not reflect correlation among methods over different simulation runs but paired t-tests do.\footnote{An example of this is the `RMSE\_new' in Table \ref{results_hajjem_one_way} when comparing GPBoost and CatBoost.
+The difference in the average `RMSE\_new' is relatively small compared to the corresponding standard errors, but the p-value is very small.
+In this case, GPBoost has a lower `RMSE\_new' than CatBoost in approximately $80$ of $100$ simulation runs, and the correlation between `RMSE\_new' of the two methods is approximately $0.9$ (results not tabulated).} For the covariance parameters, we report the RMSE and bias over the simulation runs.
+We also report the wall-clock time in seconds for training the different models.
+Note that the wall-clock times reported depend on the chosen tuning parameters.
+In particular, lower learning rates $\nu$ usually imply higher computational times for all boosting algorithms including the GPBoost algorithm.